Summertime Kids Grants Program

-Cumberland Community Foundation selected twenty agencies and nonprofit organizations to provide these programs.
+Cumberland Community Foundation selected nonprofit organizations as long time partners to provide these programs.
 At this time, no additional partners are being added.

-Cumberland Community Foundation currently supports seventeen exceptional programs.
+Cumberland Community Foundation currently supports eighteen exceptional programs.

 Boys and Girls Clubs of Cumberland County- Summer Discovery Program